I’ve spent a lot of time in Thailand.

 There was a little French bakery on the island — Miss Island Bakery — that served up excellent breakfasts with its freshly baked bread, and it was always, always where we went for breakfast.
 Trust me: it’s one of the best places to eat on the island.

 After breakfast, we’d head to Sivalai Beach to relax, to read books, to bath in the sea, to watch the longtails cruise past.

 Lunches would normally be at Sugar’s — my favourite restaurant on the island.
 The food was so good and the staff so lovely that we’d usually return for dinners, too.

-There was our favourite smoothie lady on the island who’d we visit in the middle of the afternoon — her stall marked on Google Maps as fresh fruit smoothie in Koh Mook — who always prepared a beautiful pineapple or mango shake for me and a coconut shake for Dave.
+There was our favourite smoothie lady on the island who’d we visit in the middle of the afternoon — her stall marked on Google Maps as fresh fruit smoothie in Koh Mook — who always prepared a beautiful pineapple or mango shake for me and a coconut shake for my partner.

 Each day, we’d stop and chat with the lovely woman at one of the travel agents who we’d made friends with after booking our trip to the Emerald Cave.
 She’d tell us stories about how Koh Mook used to be — that her dad had lived here his whole life and back in the 60s he was the first resident to get a TV.
 He used to charge residents of the island 10 Baht to come into his house and watch shows with him.

 In the afternoons, we’d either relax in our guesthouse to take a break from the sun or head out for a walk around the island.
 There’s a jungle hike that takes you into the north of the island to another deserted beach.
 There’s a local fishing village that’s always interesting to meander through.
 And, of course, there’s always the option of grabbing a second fruit shake of the day.